 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
-Modules can be either 15, 30, 45 or 60, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.
+Modules can be either 15, 30, 45, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes:

-Applicants should hold a 2:2 UK honours degree (or a recognised equivalent international qualification) in a Theatre-related subject and have previous engagement with drama, theatre and performance.
+Applicants should hold a 2:2 UK honours degree (or a recognised equivalent international qualification) in a theatre-related subject and have previous engagement with drama, theatre and performance.

-View entry requirements by country
+International entry requirements by country